Latest News

 Firearm Rate of Fire

-Automatic Fire (A): This weapon can fire a burst of shots with a single pull of the trigger to attack all creatures in a line.
+Automatic Fire (A): This weapon can act as a semi-automatic weapon (see below), or it can fire a burst of shots with a single pull of the trigger to attack all creatures in a line as a standard action.
 This line starts from any corner of the wielder’s space and extends to the limit of the weapon’s range or until it strikes a barrier it cannot penetrate.
-When using an automatic weapon to attack all creatures in a line, the wielder makes a separate attack roll against each creature in the line.
-Each creature in the line can be attacked with only one shot from each burst.
-Each attack roll takes a -2 penalty, and its damage cannot be modified by precision damage or damage-increasing feats such as Vital Strike.
-Effects that grant concealment, such as fog or smoke, or the blurmirror image, or vanish spells, do not affect an automatic weapon’s line attack.
+When using an automatic weapon to attack all creatures in a line, the wielder makes a separate attack roll against each creature in the line, up to one attack per creature.
+Each attack roll takes a -2 penalty, and its damage cannot be modified by precision damage or feats such as Vital Strike.
+Effects that grant concealment, such as fog, smoke, or the blur, mirror image, or vanish spells, do not affect an automatic weapon’s line attack.
 Roll to confirm each attack roll that threatens a critical hit separately.
-A single burst with an automatic weapon consumes 10 ammo.
-When taking a full-attack action with an automatic weapon, the wielder can fire as many bursts in a round as he has attacks, provided his gun can hold enough ammo to make all of the attacks, otherwise it only fires what the current box contains (30 box can only have 3 attacks).
-When using automatic fire, creatures count their perception checks to hear the sound as if they had rolled a 20, even with suppressed firearms.
-You may not reload during Automatic Fire.
+A single burst with an automatic weapon always consumes 10 ammo.
+When taking a full-attack action with an automatic weapon, the wielder can fire as many bursts in a round as he has attacks, provided he has sufficient ammunition to take the bursts.
+You may not reload while taking automatic fire actions.
+This does not stack with Semi-Automatic fire.

 Semi-Automatic (S): A semi-automatic weapon normally fires one shot as an attack.
-However, the user can take a full-attack action to fire an additional time this round at your highest bonus, as if using the Rapid Shot feat (including taking a -2 penalty on all attacks).
-If the wielder has the Rapid Shot feat, he ignores the -2 penalty on all attacks but does not gain any further attacks from the feat.
-Only a single firearm can benefit from semi-automatic fire per full-attack, like when two-weapon fighting with firearms you can only benefit from semi-automatic fire with one firearm.
+However, the user can take a full-attack action to fire an additional time this round at their highest bonus with a penalty as if using the Rapid Shot feat (including taking a -2 penalty on all attacks).
+This does not stack with Automatic Fire or Rapid Shot feat.

 Firearms